Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: The one-level density: fields with large subfields

 The goal of this section is to prove an analogue of Proposition \ref{smallalphabetaonelevdensthm}, where $\alpha,\beta > 1/2$.
 Specifically, we prove the following result. \begin{prop} Let $\eta_0 >0$ be fixed, and let $1/2+\eta_0 < \alpha < \beta <1-\eta_0$.
 Then, if $\psi$ is an even Schwartz function whose Fourier transform is supported in $(-\sigma,\sigma)$, with $\sigma < 2-3(1-\alpha)-o_q(1)$, we have that the one-level density

-consistent with the symplectic Katz-Sarnak prediction.
+consistent with the symplectic Katz--Sarnak prediction.
 The expression $D_{L/K}(\psi)$ is defined in \eqref{dlkdef}. \end{prop} Proving an analogue of Proposition \ref{smallalphabetaonelevdensthm} with $\sigma$ bounded by $2-3\beta$ for $\alpha,\beta > 1/2$ is much simpler.
 The above theorem improves the support to $2-3(1-\alpha)$, which is significantly larger if $\alpha$ and $\beta$ are larger than $1/2$.

 The proof of Proposition \ref{bigsubfieldonelevthm} relies on utilising the flipped field of a $D_4$-pair $L/K$, similar to how we studied $\#\mathcal{F}_{\alpha,\beta}(X)$ for $\alpha, \beta \geq 1/2$.
 The starting point is a slightly modified version of \eqref{onelev} proven in the same way.
 Specifically, we have that the one-level density equals